The serial library provides a very simple device driver that uses UDP/IP

 send all input data onto your service.
 However this comes with some pretty

-serious limitations, as the networking stacks on your machine will happilly
+serious limitations, as the networking stack on your machine will happily

-do IP break up of protocol packet.
+do break up of IP packets.
 This is good and to be expected, but

 LWIP can't deal with the deluge and will just drop everything on the floor.